Oklahoma City Rent-a-Bike Injury Attorney

 Oklahoma City launched its Spokies OKC bike-share program on May 18, 2012, with an Energy Efficiency and Conservation Block grant administered by the City of Oklahoma City’s Office of Sustainability.
-Spokies became part of Embark, the public transportation authority of Oklahoma City, on August 1, 2014.
-Two years later, the Oklahoman reported that Spokies was being relaunched with 50 new bicycles from a new vendor, Waterloo, Wisconsin-based bike-sharing company bCycle (along with a mobile phone app and bCycle memberships, which are usable in 50 other cities).
+Spokies became part of Embark.
+The public transportation authority of Oklahoma City, on August 1, 2014.
+Two years later, the Oklahoman reported that Spokies was being relaunched with 50 new bicycles from a new vendor, Waterloo, Wisconsin-based bike-sharing company BCycle (along with a mobile phone app and BCycle memberships, which are usable in 50 other cities).

 Spokies is the official bike-sharing program in Oklahoma City, but it may not be the only one.
 Multiple companies have been delivering dockless bikes (bicycles with locks integrated into their frames) to cities all over the country.

-Abel Law Firm represents residents of and visitors to Oklahoma City and many other surrounding areas.
+Abel Law Firm represents residents and visitors to Oklahoma City and many other surrounding areas.
 Call (405) 239-7046 or fill out an online contact form to have our Oklahoma bike-share injury attorneys provide a complete evaluation of your case during a free consultation.

 How Bike-Share Programs Work in Oklahoma City